zoomix/ionic_feeder/README.md

 * Scroll box size to small.
 Can't scroll when there are no times. (bug)
 * Show predicted supplier if there's been one used last 24hours.
 * Wrong suggested supplier when deleted.
+* Did the list become sluggish all of a sudden?
+Scrolling up and down stutters. (bug)

 ##Used plugins